Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 - After-sale benefits – Some contractors provide maintenance on a metal roof they’ve installed.
 Make a point to ask if this is offered with your purchase.

-When you know what to expect, you can better prepare yourself for your metal roof installation, which is one easy way to alleviate some of the stress that comes with a buying a metal roof.
+When you know what to expect, you can better prepare yourself for your metal roof installation, which is one easy way to alleviate some of the stress that comes with buying a new metal roof.

 - During: Expect a lot of activity, people, and loud noises during the installation.
 Try to avoid hovering over workers and only communicate with your main contact about any concerns.